Introduction to Chemistry - Antacid and Vinegar

 There will be a color change to green, but the measurement data will not indicate a chemical change

-- The students can mix one “unknown” beaker of 100 mL 0.1 M HCl and another beaker of 100 mL 0.1 M NaOH
+• The students can mix one “unknown” beaker containing 100 mL of 0.1 M HCl and another beaker containing 100 mL of 0.1 M NaOH

 There will be no obvious visual indication of a chemical reaction, but the measurements will indicate that a change has taken place.